Introduction to Programming

 control structures, looping, program breaks, and arrays.

-- Decisions and Iterations
+- Variables and Constants

 Upon completion of this course, the student/learner will be able to:

-- Write a program with arrays.
+- Write a program using control structures and functions.

 Common Learning Outcomes: